-- > Monthly virtues will be promoted school-wide - > Age appropriate weekly lessons will be designed around the monthly virtues - > Students will be recognized in monthly assemblies for exemplifying the monthly virtues - > Monthly spirit days will promote service to external non-profits - > School-wide service projects will be organized that will be designed to include all stakeholders
+Strategies:

-GOAL 5: Parents will be active partners in the school community.
+Monthly virtues will be promoted school-wide

-Measured by: Parent participation in events, volunteering, and surveys
+Age appropriate weekly lessons will be designed around the monthly virtues

-- > At least one parent will serve as a member of the board of directors - > Parents will serve on board committees - > A room in the building will be designated exclusively for parent use - > RA will support the organization and operation of an active PTO - > Parents will be surveyed once or twice per year - GOAL 6: RA students will be responsible for their learning and have the following homework completion rate:
+Students will be recognized in monthly assemblies for exemplifying the monthly virtues

-Measured by: Homework completed as reported in Powerschool
+Monthly spirit days will promote service to external non-profits

-- > Homework load will be grade level-appropriate, meaningful, and designed to be review or practice - > Support will be available for students who struggle - $\,$ > School-wide and grade level incentives will be offered for achieving the goals - GOAL 7: Students will be responsible for their behavior and the school will have the following discipline referrals:
+School-wide service projects will be organized that will be designed

-Measured by: Percentage of students referred to the office by the classroom teacher
+Revolution Academy - Revolution Academy will develop productive citizens who are prepared for a lifetime of achievement by using a challenging, classical academic program, meaningful parental partnerships, character education, and an emphasis on student responsibility. to include all stakeholders GOAL 5: Parents will be active partners in the school community.
+Measured by: Parent participation in events, volunteering, and surveys Strategies: > At least one parent will serve as a member of the board of directors > Parents will serve on board committees > A room in the building will be designated exclusively for parent use > RA will support the organization and operation of an active PTO > Parents will be surveyed once or twice per year GOAL 6: RA students will be responsible for their learning and have the following homework completion rate: Year 1 - 85% Year 2 - 88% Year 3 - 91% Measured by: Homework completed as reported in Powerschool Strategies: > Homework load will be grade level-appropriate, meaningful, and designed to be review or practice > Support will be available for students who struggle > School-wide and grade level incentives will be offered for achieving the goals GOAL 7: Students will be responsible for their behavior and the school will have the following discipline referrals: Year 1 - 20% Year 2 - 18% Year 3 - 16% Year 4 - 14% Year 5 - 12% Measured by: Percentage of students referred to the office by the classroom teacher Strategies: > Teachers will be coached in successful classroom management techniques > Behavior expectations will be clear, communicated well, and consistent > Students who do not meet expectations will be coached so that they understand what they did wrong and how they can adjust their behavior to meet expectations GOAL 8: Each year, Revolution Academy will end the year with a surplus of between 5 and 10% of revenue and will accumulate a fund balance of 90 days of expenses by year 5.
+Measured by: End of year financial reports and annual audits Strategies: 14

-- > Teachers will be coached in successful classroom management techniques - > Behavior expectations will be clear, communicated well, and consistent - > Students who do not meet expectations will be coached so that they understand what they did wrong and how they can adjust their behavior to meet expectations - GOAL 8: Each year, Revolution Academy will end the year with a surplus of between 5 and 10% of revenue and will accumulate a fund balance of 90 days of expenses by year 5.
+Sound budgeting and fiscal management will be a priority for the board and administration

-Measured by: End of year financial reports and annual audits
+Expenses and cash flow will be tracked monthly and adjustments will be made if necessary

-- > Sound budgeting and fiscal management will be a priority for the board and administration - > Expenses and cash flow will be tracked monthly and adjustments will be made if necessary - 2.
-How will the governing board know that the proposed public charter school is working toward attaining their mission statement?
+2. How will the governing board know that the proposed public charter school is working toward attaining their mission statement?